marcgloor/pulsechain/README.md

 Let's say ~45k validators times avg.
 5 TFLOP (rough ballpark) equals 225 PFLOPS overall pulsechain validator power.

-Today's (Oct 23) Pulsechain validator processing power would be equal to the massive performance of the 4th fastest supercomputer on earth (http://top500.org).
+Today's (Oct 23) Pulsechain validator processing power would be equal to the massive performance of the 4th fastest supercomputer on earth, checkout [top500.org](http://top500.org).

 ## General Remarks
 If you intend to become a Pulsechain validator, wisely consider your plans.
 Becoming a pulsechain validator is imperative for building up a sustainable and stable pulsechain blockchain infrastructure.
 It does come with substantial risks.